 The Packa comes with a 500Wh battery integrated into the downtube of the frame, and it has a unique dual battery capability.
 Blix gives you the option to purchase it with dual batteries, adding an additional 672Wh for a total of 1,171Wh.
 Adding the dual battery option bumps the price of the bike up by a few hundred dollars, but easily extends this bike's range by more than double.
 This is a really exciting feature for those who may carry lots of cargo or travel long distances regularly.
 That said, we didn't purchase the 2nd battery, and we performed our range test using only the included 500Wh downtube battery.

-With the 500Wh (48V, 10.4Ah) downtube battery, we were able to ride the Packa using the throttle only for 19.2 miles with 1,065 feet of elevation gain/loss with a 14.9 mph average speed.
-This is a fair amount shy of the high bar set by other models we tested, most of which have 624 or 672Wh batteries.
+With the 500Wh (48V, 10.4Ah) downtube battery, we were able to ride the Packa using the throttle for 19.2 miles with 1,065 feet of elevation gain/loss with a 14.9 mph average speed.
+This is a fair amount shy of the high bar set by other models we tested, most of which have larger batteries.
 It stands to reason that it would travel a shorter distance with 20-25% less battery.
 Additionally, the Packa is quite heavy.
 This bike weighs 78.5 lbs, which is 25-30 lbs more than the competition, another factor that could lead to a decrease in range.
 Overall, we think it performed reasonably well given its weight and smaller battery capacity, but we'd suggest the dual battery for those looking for a greater range.

 With a robust 750W peak output direct drive rear hub motor, the Packa is no slouch in the power department.
 This Class 2 e-bike has a top speed of 20 mph using both the throttle and pedal assist, so it isn't necessarily the fastest bike around, but we feel it's plenty fast for a utility/cargo style model.
 It has five levels of pedal assistance to support your pedaling efforts, and the throttle power also corresponds to the chosen assist level.